ClaudiuCreanga/ClaudiuCreanga.github.io/_posts/2017-09-19-kaggle-kernels-language-python-r.md

 <p>Python kernels got almost twice as many medals than R (2241 compared to 1235), but the percentage of quality kernels from total kernels is smaller for python.
 R has a longer history in data science and, arguably, R users have more experience in this field while Python is easier to learn and
 likely the language of choice for beginners in data science.</p>
 <p>Full code <a href="https://github.com/ClaudiuCreanga/kaggle/blob/master/kaggle_final.ipynb" target="_blank">here</a>.</p>

+Most of the users are in OECD countries.
+Not all users make their location public or are honest.
+But from the top 3000 rated users, 852 say they are in USA.
+This map shows it better when we normalise according to total population:
+<div id="container" style="position: relative; width: 500px; height: 300px;"></div>